Geometridae : Ennominae

 Click Map for Details

-2020 (CHF): For a change, here is a map with no recent dots.
-All the dots are over 100 years old and the locations are a little vague so I've represented them on a 10K grid.
-Brussels Lace was "rather scarce" in Yorkshire in Porritt's time but he listed it from Askham Bog, Flamborough, Richmond, Scarborough, "between Ayton and Stokesley" and Castle Howard.
+2020 (CHF): Brussels Lace was "rather scarce" in Yorkshire in Porritt's time but he listed it from Askham Bog, Flamborough, Richmond, Scarborough, "between Ayton and Stokesley" and Castle Howard.
 Sutton and Beaumont say that it was last recorded in the "early 20th century" at Raincliffe Wood near Scarborough.
 It has never been seen again.
 It also retreated from much of lowland central England, leaving the core population in south-western counties, most of Wales and good but scattered colonies in various parts of Scotland.
 A similar decline was seen over much of Europe, blamed on deteriorating air quality.

 This is a moth of woodland and scrubby areas with blackthorn and hawthorn, so there is no shortage of habitat in the county.
 It should be looked for from mid June to mid August.
 Its markings are fairly distinctive and you are unlikely to mistake it for anything else.